NJIT-CS490-SP21/Music_Discovery/README.md

 In order to run the project1 clearly, you need to create a spotify rest API and create a simple app, export your client-id and client-secret in a .env file, Export your client id as "ID" in the .env file and export client secret as "SECRET" in .env.You also need to create a Genius API and a create a client app, have your client id and client secret exported in the .env file.
 You also need to generate a access token which will be on your dashboard, then export it on the .env file.
 You need to export each of them as "genius-ID", "genius-Secret" and "genius-Token".
-Save all your files.
-Now you can run app.py with the command python app.py After that click on preview and you should be able to see the webpage.
+Now you can run app.py with the command python app.py for viewing in the preview.
+After that click on preview and you should be able to see the webpage.
+After installing Heroku on your terminal, create an account in the Heroku.
+Once you have all your files saved on github type"heroku login -i" and log in to your account in the terminal and then type "heroku create" and then "git push heroku main".
+Then you can type "heroku open" and you should be able to see your webpage.

 ## Acknowledgements:
 1.Getting two or more top song from one artist .